CodeMaster7000/Memory-Units-Calculator/README.md

-# Memory-Units-Calculator
+# Memory Units Calculator

-A super handy Java program to convert between bits, bytes and kilobytes
+A super handy Java program to convert between bits, bytes and kilobytes.